HTA86/plex-rar2fs-docker/README.md

 # Docker container for the official Plex Media Server with added transparent rar support (rar2fs by hasse69)

+**Update:** This container now uses the `plexpass` tag of the base image `plexinc/pms-docker` to support Plex Pass features.
+Make sure your Plex account has an active Plex Pass subscription to take full advantage of this.

 This container is based in large parts on disaster37/docker-plex.
 The goal is to have this container work just as the standard pms-docker with an additional /data-unrar folder where rar2fs does its magic.

 Probably needs to run priviliged as it uses fuse functions...